 Finally, let’s end with a dissimilarity to Q4 2008.
 Economic dislocations did not start happening until this [10yr-2yr] spread started to turn up and when it did turn up it was from much lower levels (sub-zero) than today.

 People who want to be bullish on stocks often talk about how the stock market is fine until the yield curve becomes inverted.
 In 2007, 10-2 went sub-zero and wallowed along down there well into 2007, before turning up.
 With that came the first signs of stress as Bear Sterns and Lehman Brothers started to blow up.

 The question now is ‘who says the curve has to invert before the next up turn?’

 Is that an etched in stone law of economics and finance?
 Given the stimulants injected into the system post-2008 I would not make a bet that all need be symmetrical and logical to history.
 Regardless, the bottom line is that if the curve starts to turn up we can be on alert for a negative liquidity event.
 Thus far, the curve remains in decline and all appears fine, for now.
-But if inflation expectations continue to tank… ?Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But if inflation expectations continue to tank… ?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.